microshare/microshare.github.io/docs/2/technical/microshare-platform-advanced/creating-custom-incidents.md

 ## 3. Create Share API for alert
 ---------------------------------------

-In the microshare collection that you would have setup, select the "Create One Share" request.
+In the microshare api collection that you would have setup after following the api quickstart guide, select the "Create One Share" request.
 Under path variables, set the value for rectype as the rectype for the type of event alert you wish to create.

 for eg. io.microshare.event.alert
 {% include image.html url="/assets/img/incidents/image1.png" description="thumbnail 1" %}